deepestthought42/bayesian-analysis/README.md

 ![img](example/nu0.png)

 Seems reasonable and agrees (visually) with Gregory.
 Next, we investigate the effect of different types of prior and how this can be accomplished using the *bayesian-analysis* package (again following the script set by Gregory).
-The temperature *T* is a scale parameter which is why we modeled it using a Jeffreys prior; it is very easy to change that, though:
+The temperature *T* is a scale parameter which is why we modelled it using a Jeffreys prior; it is very easy to change that, though:

 ```lisp
 (in-package :bayesian-example)